The Geometry and Calculus of Losses: Introduction

-The majority of research in machine learning is focussed upon the classes of models $\Fcal$ and methods for searching for the best element within $\Fcal$ for data generated by $P$, or in theoretical results concerning the complexity of $\Fcal$ and its effect on convergence of empirical estimates \citep{Vapnik1998}, or the intrinsic geometry induced by $\Fcal$ \citep{Amari:2016aa}.
-Little attention has been paid to the loss function $\ell$, and its interaction with the other ingredients $\Fcal$ and $P$.
-A recent exception is \citep{van-Erven:2015aa} which showed how the \emph{joint} interaction of $\ell$, $\Fcal$ and $P$ control the speed of convergence of learning algorithms (in terms of sample size).
-The lack of attention is surprising because the choice of loss function matters, especially when (as is typically the case) one has limited data, and so one cares about the speed of convergence of empirical estimates, and the best model in the class $\Fcal$ has non-zero expected loss (again typically the case).
+Much research in machine learning focusses upon the classes of models $\Fcal$ and methods for searching for the best element within $\Fcal$ for data generated by $P$, or on theoretical results concerning the complexity of $\Fcal$ and its effect on convergence of empirical estimates \citep{Vapnik1998}, or the intrinsic geometry induced by $\Fcal$ \citep{Amari:2016aa}.
+Little attention has been paid to research on the loss function $\ell$, and its interaction with the other ingredients $\Fcal$ and $P$.
+A recent exception is \citep{van-Erven:2015aa} which showed how the \emph{joint} interaction of $\ell$, $\Fcal$ and $P$ control the speed of convergence of learning algorithms.
+The lack of attention is surprising because the choice of loss function matters, especially when (as is typical) one has limited data, and so one cares about the speed of convergence of empirical estimates, and the best model in the class $\Fcal$ has non-zero expected loss (again typically the case).
 Understanding the implications and options for the choice of loss function also matters when one considers the integration of machine learning technologies into larger socio-technical systems, since the loss function serves as an abstraction of what matters at the larger system level, and can be used, for example, to abstract a range of notions of fairness in ML problems \citep{Menon2018}.

 Loss functions are central to statistical decision problems, and have a long history \citep{Wald1950}; see \citep{Vernet:2016aa,Williamson2013} for some pointers to the literature.
-The present paper focusses upon understanding at a deeper level the loss functions, and their possible transformations\footnote{We mean ``deeper'' in the sense of a more profound understanding, not in the (ironic) sense of ``deep learning''.}.
+The present paper focusses upon understanding at a deeper level the loss functions for multiclass probability estimation, and their possible transformations.
 Our results are, to use the apposite term of \citet{Rota:1997aa}, ``cryptomorphic'' --- an isomorphism that was previously hidden from view, which once decoded is illuminating.
-Our approach is parametrisation independent in the sense of the distinction made in \citep{van-Erven:2015aa,Vernet:2016aa}.
+Our approach is parametrisation independent in the sense of the distinction made in \citep{van-Erven:2015aa,Vernet:2016aa} (in essence, what matters is the geometry of the set induced by the loss function which does not change under reparametrization).